techfromsage/tripod-php/README.md

 Coming soon (roadmap)
 ----

-* Improvements to the background queue, currently this is a long running php script working of a queue held in mongo.
+* Improvements to the background queue, currently this is a long running php script working from a queue of updates held in mongo.
 Only ever intended for the PoC but it's still here 2 years later!
 * An alternative persistence technology for the tlog.
 Memory mapped databases are not good for datasets with rapid turnover as the data files grow even if the data set is pruned.
 Implement a more specialist append-only database or even a RDBMS for the tlog persistence
 * PHP >5.3.0 only.
 We still have some legacy servers on PHP 5.2 which is the only reason we continue support.